 Overall, I like LUSH products.
 I like their smell, the fact they use as many natural ingredients as they can and also, on the packaging, a little bit about the person who packaged your item and the day/time they packaged it (a lot more personalised than just merely having the date/time on there).

 Whilst I may not necessarily find some of their products practical (underarm bar, Powdered sunscreen and Toothy tabs), the majority of their products I intend to keep using.
 I will definitely buy an array of the Shampoo and Shower bars.
 In fact, I only need to stock up on their shampoo bars and use it as a shower bar too!

-Have you used LUSH products?
+Have you used LUSH travel products?
 What’s your opinion?

 PIN for later